Deltares-research/geost/README.md

 The internal BoreholeCollection, LogCollection and CptCollection classes use [Pandas](https://pandas.pydata.org/) for storing data and header information.
 It utilizes a custom, lightweight validation module inspired by the [Pandera](https://pandera.readthedocs.io/en/stable/) API.
 For spatial functions [Geopandas](https://geopandas.org/en/stable/) is used.
 The package also supports reading/writing parquet and geoparquet files through Pandas and Geopandas respectively.

-GeoST was formerly known as PySST.
-We had to change the name to avoid a name conflict on PyPi.
+GeoST is a work-in-progress.

 ## Installation (user)
-In a Python > 3.12 environment, install using pip directly from the repository (temporary solution until we publish it on PyPi):
+In a Python > 3.12 environment, install the latest stable release using pip:

+    pip install geost

+Or the latest (experimental) version of the main branch directly from GitHub using:

     pip install git+https://github.com/Deltares-research/geost.git